sa-ne/openshift-github-actions/README.md

 ##### What is the difference between the `s3_storage` input and the `clusterConfigName`?

-- The `s3_storage` input refers to the bucket name
+- The `s3_storage` input refers to the bucket name, this **MUST be unique to the region where the storage bucket is created**.
 - The `clusterConfigName` refers to the object

 ![s3 screen grab](/assets/images/s3_storage_example.png)